Nevenall/ghosting-the-edge/03 Gearing Up.md

 ###### Adjusting Reestablishment

-By adding 1 ¤ to the cost of the item the severity of the reestablishment consequence can be reduced to mild.
-By adding 2 ¤ to the cost, it can be removed entirely.
+By adding 1¤ to the cost of the item the severity of the reestablishment consequence can be reduced to mild.
+By adding 2¤ to the cost, it can be removed entirely.

-Some upgrades are {{Non-invasive}} by their nature and these upgrades reduce the defualt reestablishment to mild.
+Some upgrades are {Non-invasive} by their nature and these upgrades reduce the default reestablishment to mild.

 Many upgrades are {Invasive} or {Difficult to Adjust to} and for these the reestablishment severity is increased by 1 each.
-These aspects are applied last so even if you have payed 2 ¤ extra to eliminate a reestablishment consequence an {Invasive} upgrade will still result in a mild consequence.
-If an upgrade is both {Invasive} and {Difficult to Adjust to} you will have to pay 1 ¤ to avoid taking an extreme consequence.
+These aspects are applied last so even if you have payed 2¤ extra to eliminate a reestablishment consequence an {Invasive} upgrade will still result in a mild one.
+If an upgrade is both {Invasive} and {Difficult to Adjust to} you will have to pay 1¤ just to avoid taking an extreme consequence.

 #### Neural Implants